Microsoft launched Bing on June 3, 2009, as a challenger to Google.

 Key Bing Statistics 2025

-- Ad revenue: Microsoft earns around $12–13 billion annually from Bing Ads, with revenue growing nearly 20% year-over-year, making it one of Microsoft’s fastest‑growing businesses.
+- $13B Ad Revenue Microsoft earns ~$13 billion annually from Bing Ads, with revenue growing nearly 20% year-over-year.

 Market Share